 When choosing one of these 4 carriers, the big question is how they differ in premium cabin class offerings, in their First Class seats and cabins.

-Emirates is based in Dubai, UAE, Etihad Airways is based in Abu Dhabi, Qatar in Doha and British Airways is based in London, England which may immediately affect your flight choice as you may prefer to layover in one of these destinations.
-If the layover does not affect your airline choice, I also outline which of these airlines are best for food, seat, service, lounge and pre and post flight offering.
+Emirates is based in Dubai, UAE, Etihad Airways is based in Abu Dhabi, Qatar in Doha, and British Airways is based in London, England, which may immediately affect your flight choice as you may prefer to layover in one of these destinations.
+If the layover does not affect your airline choice, I also outline which of these airlines is best for food, seat, service, lounge, and pre and post-flight offering.

-Etihad’s Airbus A380s & Dreamliner B787s feature an extremely elegant decor and fantastic private cubicles in their First Class cabins, while Qatar’s A380, B787 and A350 cabins are very chic with a red/white theme.
-Emirates features slightly gaudy interiors, with lots of walnut veneer, gold trim and pearlised plastic.
-British Airways is classic and stylish and we like the classical music they play.
+Etihad’s Airbus A380s & Dreamliner B787s feature extremely elegant decor and fantastic private cubicles in their First Class cabins, while Qatar’s A380, B787, and A350 cabins are very chic with a red/white theme.
+Emirates features slightly gaudy interiors, with lots of walnut veneer, gold trim, and pearlized plastic.
+British Airways is classic and stylish, and we like the classical music they play.

 On Emirates, First Class is located in the forward upper deck of the Emirates A380.
 The cabin features 14 enclosed suites in a 1-2-1 configuration.
 All have direct aisle access.
 The 8 suites along the windows are spread across 4 rows, while the 6 middle suites are spread across 3 rows.
 All suites enjoy complete privacy, as none of the rows quite line up, so nobody is directly looking into the suite across the aisle, even when you don’t close the sliding doors of your suite.